 A fresh face in the English department is in his second year at LPHS and has already proven that he is one awesome educator.
-Mr. Timmons teaches freshman and sophomore English.
-He’s in his third year altogether, spending his first year at Warsaw High School.
+Mr. Timmons teaches freshmen English.
+He’s in his third year all together, spending his first year at Warsaw High School.

 Timmons, a Valpo native, moved back up to La Porte when his relationship with his now wife was getting serious.
 A spot at LPHS opened up, and he’s been clad in orange in black ever since.

 Timmons graduated Valparaiso High School in 2011.
 After graduation, Timmons went off to college at Truman State University in Kirksville, Missouri.
 He had no idea which career route was for him, but he loved English, so he just kept taking English classes.
 After finishing his freshman year at Truman, he made a decision to transfer to Indiana University to finish out his schooling.